SecurityTrails::Domain - Data Collection on Domain from SecurityTrails

-SecurityTrails is the world's largest repository of historical DNS data.
-It provides data for security companies, researchers, and groups that need to detail, detect suspicious changes in DNS records, and prevent future fraudulent or criminal activity.
+SecurityTrails is the world's largest repository of historical DNS data, Data for security companies, researchers, and teams who need to detail, find suspicious changes in DNS records, and prevent future fraudulent or criminal activity.

-A-Parser functionality allows you to save parsing settings for further use (presets), set a parsing schedule, and much more.
-You can use automatic query replication, substitution of subqueries from files, enumeration of alphanumeric combinations and lists to obtain the maximum possible number of results.
+A-Parser allows saving scraping settings for future use (presets), setting a scraping schedule, and much more.
+You can use automatic query multiplication, substitution of subqueries from files, iteration over alphanumeric combinations and lists to get the maximum possible number of results.

-Saving results is possible in the format and structure that you need, thanks to the built-in powerful Template Toolkit templating engine that allows you to apply additional logic to results and output data in various formats, including JSON, SQL, and CSV.
+A-Parser supports flexible results formatting thanks to the built-in powerful templating engine Template Toolkit, which allows applying additional logic to the results and outputting data in various formats, including JSON, SQL and CSV.

 Collected data